CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.5 Compliance Management (Request Management) .md

 There are various solutions for this, some of which can be combined with each other.
 Examples for this are:

 * The use of digital signatures to prevent unnoticed changes to files (see also CON.1 crypto concept).
 * Adding copyright notices to information such as brochures or files on web pages.
-These may read as follows: "The work including all its parts is protected by copyright and any use outside the terms of the copyright law without the consent of the author is inadmissible and punishable." as well as "Copyright (©) 7/2016 by BSI".
+These may read as follows: "The work including all its parts is protected by copyright and any use outside the terms of the copyright law without the consent of the author is inadmissible and liable to prosecution." as well as "Copyright (©) 7/2016 by BSI".
 * The use of file formats that make subsequent changes or partial further processing more difficult.
 For this purpose, z.
 B. postscript or the security properties of application programs, such.
 Eg for PDF files.
 Many application programs provide security mechanisms to limit further handling of the created files.
 In the following, some such security mechanisms are presented using the example of PDF files.
 Since the security mechanisms of the different application programs are very different and sometimes even vary from version to version, it is important to inform employees about how to use them and what steps to take before handing over electronic documents.
 It often makes sense to train one employee (plus representative) thoroughly.
 He should then process all documents to be forwarded according to the security requirements or be available as a contact person.